edgarpf/aws-cda-tips/README.md

 - SQS max message size is 256KB.
 To send bigger messages use the Amazon SQS Extended Client Library for Java.

 - Long polling makes it inexpensive to retrieve messages from your Amazon SQS queue as soon as the messages are available.
 Using long polling might reduce the cost of using SQS, because you can reduce the number of empty receives To enable long polling you need to set the value of ReceiveMessageWaitTimeSeconds to greater than 0 and less than or equal to 20 seconds.

+## Cloud Formation

+- AWS CloudFormation assume default template version if one is not explicitly mentioned in a CloudFormation template.
+- It provides a set of Python helper scripts that you can use to install software and start services on an Amazon EC2 instance in your stack.

+- You can use intrinsic functions only in specific parts of a template.
+Currently, you can use intrinsic functions in resource properties, outputs, metadata attributes, and update policy attributes.
+You can also use intrinsic functions to conditionally create stack resources.

+- Resources is the only mandatory field.